 DISCUSSION

 In summary, former prisoners indicated that the Prison Yoga Project facilitated the following outcomes: positive psychological impact resulting in reduced depression and anxiety, a reduction of aggressive tendencies, a reduction of physical ailments including addictive behaviors, and an increase in social participation and dedication to community.
 No negative impacts of the Prison Yoga Project were reported, despite repeated prompting.
-Questionnaire responses also indicate that all interviewees have a low degree of verbal aggressiveness, a high degree of self-control, and a high degree of emotional intelligence with regard to self-awareness, self-management, social awareness, and relationship management.
+Questionnaire responses also indicate that all interviewees have a low degree of verbal aggressiveness, a high degree of self-control, and a high degree of emotional intelligence with regard to self-awareness, self-management, social awareness, and relationship management, a low degree of depression, and very low anxiety.
 The eight former inmates who were interviewed range in age from 30-70, participated in PYP for two-ten years, and have been released for two to four years.

-The literature points toward the relevance of the positive psychological impacts listed above, noting that reduction of anxiety and improvement in mood are beneficial for an incarcerated population, who typically suffer from an overrepresentation of difficulties in these domains (Mansoor et al., 2015)especially when considering the fact that difficulties in areas such as emotional control may increase the likelihood of offending (Andrews & Bonta, 2010, Muirhead & Fortune, 2016).
+The literature points toward the relevance of the positive psychological impacts listed above, noting that reduction of anxiety and improvement in mood are beneficial for an incarcerated population, who typically suffer from an overrepresentation of difficulties in these domains (Mansoor et al., 2015).
+This is especially relevant when considering the fact that difficulties in areas such as emotional control may increase the likelihood of offending (Andrews & Bonta, 2010, Muirhead & Fortune, 2016).

 It was found that former inmates cited PYP’s substantial impact on reducing aggressive tendencies through shifting “reactive” behavioral patterns to “responsive” behavioral patterns.
 Reduction of aggressive tendencies also contributes to a decreased likelihood of reoffending, as the literature cites aggression as one of the key variables related to offending (Deshpande et al., 2008).
 Further, participants in this study cite reduction of aggressive tendencies as a key feature of their eased reintegration into society.